telerik/xaml-docs/controls/radvirtualgrid/features/custom-dataprovider.md

 * __ShouldPushEditValueToGrid__: When an editor is provided for the [Editing]({%slug virtualgrid-editing%}) operation, its edited value needs to be manually pushed to underlying source and to the grid through its __PushCellValue__ method.
 If the __ShouldPushEditValueToGrid__ property is overriden and returns a __True__ value, updating the control with the edited property value will be done automatically.

+* __DistinctValuesLimit__: By default, its value is set to 1000.
+Through it, the maximum count of distinct values in the __FilteringControl__ can be manipulated.

 ### Methods

 * __OnCellEditEnded__: The method that is called when the __CellEditEnded__ event is raised.